zudi-lin/pytorch_connectomics/docs/docker.md

-# PyCT Docker
+# PyTC Docker

-We pushed a PyCT Docker image to the public docker registry to improve usability.
+To improve usability, we pushed a PyTC Docker image to the public docker registry.
 Additionally, we provide the corresponding Dockerfile to enable individual modifications.

 ## Prerequisite